aaronpliu/vsfilemanager/README.md

 ## Release Notes

+### 1.3.6

+Latest improvements and fixes:
+- Fixed nested object deletion functionality in block editor
+- Enhanced key handling for array elements in the block editor

 ### 1.3.5

 Latest improvements and fixes:
 - Fixed syntax errors with template literals in block editor handler
 - Resolved invalid character issues in JavaScript template strings

 ### 1.3.4

 Latest improvements and fixes:
 - Fixed issue where multiple block editors could be opened for the same file
 - Resolved ESLint configuration to properly support ES6 Map features